ComNetsHH/SGComm2021-publication-code-release/README.md

 As the complete toolchain is quite large and covers different programming language, possible reuse of published code will be difficult.
 However, in the hope that at least parts of the toolchain can be reused by other researchers, the code is structured into four parts.
-Each part can theoretically be used on its own and may only partially depend on its previous step.
+Each part can theoretically be used on its own and may only partially depend on the previous steps.

 The code is provided as is and does not claim to be part of any workshop or demo.
 Support is not guaranteed, but feel free to contact the corresponding author with any question regarding the code or protocol.

 ## **Toolchain Overview**
 ### **01_Pre-Processing**